 Fuel efficiency usually decreases rapidly above 50 miles per hour (MPH).
 According to the U.S. Department of Energy, each 5 MPH you drive over 50 is like paying 14 cents more per gallon of gas.

 Low tire pressure increases rolling resistance.
 The U.S. Department of Energy estimates that properly inflated tires can improve mileage by up to 3.3%, while under-inflated tires can reduce gas mileage by 0.3% for every 1-psi drop in pressure.
 It’s especially important to check your tire pressure when the temperature falls.
-Goodyear Tire experts advise that tires can lose 1-2 pounds of air pressure for every 10-degree drop in temperature.
+Experts advise that tires can lose 1-2 pounds of air pressure for every 10-degree drop in temperature.

-When the petrol truck refills the station’s storage tank, it can stir up any contaminates already present, such as sludge, water and dirt.
+When the fuel truck refills the station’s storage tank, it can stir up any contaminates already present, such as sludge, water and dirt.
 If you fill up now, you will likely get contaminates with your gasoline, which affects both performance and efficiency.